 Texas has some absolutely stellar zoos.
 The San Antonio Zoo, the Houston Zoo, and the Fort Worth Zoo are just a few across the state that offer incredible exhibits and family-friendly activities that will keep you entertained all day long.

 Right about now the wild brambles along every fencepost in Texas will be blossoming with white flowers that are the precursors to those tart but delectable wild Texas treat, dewberries.
 Picking dewberries is like a right of passage for every Texas kid, and no childhood is complete without it.
 Dewberries are largely a foraging fruit, and are not generally commercially grown, so you have to go in search of them yourself.
 They'll be ripe in May, so head out into nature and enjoy the fruits of your labors.

-Texas has some of the best antique shopping of the entire country.
+Texas has some of the best antique shopping in the entire country.
 The Round Top Antiques Fair is coming up at the end of this month for the die-hard antiquers, but you can visit antique shops any time this Spring all over Texas, especially in Brenham and Gruene.

 Go hiking somewhere beautiful.

 Texas is full of glorious places to tromp about in the wilderness.
-There’s Enchanted Rock in the Texas Hill Country, Big Thicket National Preserve, and the Guadalupe Mountains are all great places to go hiking.
-You can check out the scenery and enjoy the beautiful weather, because it’s still spring.
+There's Enchanted Rock in the Texas Hill Country, Big Thicket National Preserve, and the Guadalupe Mountains are all great places to go hiking.
+You can check out the scenery and enjoy the beautiful weather because it's still spring.

 Go have a picnic.

 While the water will still be too cold to swim for a couple more months, you can still go enjoy places like Hamilton Pool and Krause Springs with a picnic lunch and dip your toes in the water.
 There's nothing more relaxing than getting out into nature with a picnic lunch.

 SEE ALSO: 15 Best Swimming Holes in the Texas Hill Country